 - Wash your hands before handling your plants.

-- Seal off the room.
+- Seal off the indoor cannabis garden.
 Use spray foam, caulking, and or weather stripping to fill in gaps or holes where light and/or pests could enter the room.

 - Do not use carpets in your grow room.

 - Use air filters over any place where air gets in the room.

 - If you are growing in dirt, start each crop with new fresh soil.

 - Remove debris and trimmings from the room immediately.